 Required materials for some applicants:

 - For most applicants, test scores are optional.
-Applicants who will not earn high school diplomas or are home schooled must submit the results of the SAT or ACT.
+Applicants who will not earn high school diplomas or are home schooled must submit the results of the CLT, SAT, or ACT.

 Applicants may apply Early Action or Regular Fall.
 Early Action acceptances are non-binding.
 All accepted students have until August 15th to make enrollment decisions and deposits.